andreamartz/portfolio-202001/README.md

 ### Photo credits:

-All photos can be found on Unsplash and Pexels.
+All photos can be found on Unsplash, Pexels, or Pixabay.

 #### Slider photos: